TRRT Game of the Week: Hononegah squeaks by Harlem

 The Indians and Huskies traded scoreless possessions for the most the fourth quarter, and No. 10 Harlem appeared to be in good shape to manage the clock and beat the defending NIC-10 champs.

-Then came two Harlem penalties that could haunt the Huskies for the rest of the season.
+Then came a series of events that will likely haunt the Huskies for the rest of the season.

-The Huskies still had time to set up a winning score.
-After converting a first down at midfield, however, they went three and out on the next series, sending Cooper back to punt with 16 seconds to go.
+But after converting a first down at midfield, Harlem went three and out, sending Cooper back to punt with 16 seconds to go.
 The snap sailed over his head and Hononegah took over with six seconds remaining.
 Goodwine then hit his first career field goal, a 31-yarder, to win the game.

 Mather finished the night 7-for-18 with 119 yards and two interceptions in his first varsity start.
-It was Hononegah’s 20th straight NIC-10 win.
+It was Hononegah’s 20th straight conference win.

 Cooper threw for a school-record 376 yards for Harlem.
 Hixson’s 17 catches for 249 yards is a new NIC-10 record.

 Hononegah hosts Guilford next week.
-Harlem travels to Jefferson.
+Harlem visits Jefferson.

 Week 1 Scoreboard